Radon-Games/Radon-Games/README.md

 git clone https://github.com/Radon-Games/Radon-Games-Assets.git
 ```

 Once the files have been cloned you have to handle the `/cdn/*` route used by Radon in your Caddy configuration file.
+The easiest way to do this is by directly serving the files through [`file_server`](https://caddyserver.com/docs/caddyfile/directives/file_server).
+However, radon uses query string paramaters when requesting images to lower loading times and bandwidth usage.

+### Simple Implementation

 ```caddy
 (radon) {